 Personal protective equipment (PPE), can be effective in reducing the spread of viruses and disease within the food industry, but only if used properly.
 If required by their roles, appropriate PPE must be worn by employees.
 Each section of a property must be assessed to decide what is needed.
-Further information can be found in Section D11 of the Work Safely Protocol.
+Training on how to properly use, apply and dispose of all PPE is also essential.